traitecoevo/austraits/README.md

 library(austraits)
 ```

-For a lightweight installation where dependencies for plotting and the
+For a lightweight installation where dependencies for plotting and
-vignettes will not be installed, use:
+producing the vignettes will not be installed, use:

 ``` r
 remotes::install_github("traitecoevo/austraits", upgrade = "ask")